 - One tablespoon lemon juice

-During a surf or training session, you should drink plenty or water.
+During a surf or training session, you should drink plenty of water.
 Sports drinks are also a good idea, as they do keep you hydrated for longer and provide essential nutrients.
 Also, make sure you keep some snacks with you to refuel during your workout.
 They will keep you going for longer.
 You can grab a sports bar/cereal bar or a large banana with honey.

 Surfing makes you hungry.
 But that doesn’t mean you should run to the donut shop, even if you know you’ve burned enough calories.
-What you put in your body after a workout can help or hinder your recovery.
+What you put in your body after a workout can either help or hinder your recovery.

 Regardless of the time of day you surf or train, always make time for a post-workout snack.
 Have a healthy snack consisting of carbs and protein within 30 minutes after your surfing or training session.
 These restore your energy levels and trigger the repair process in the muscles.